chykneez/smart-brain/README.md

 # Smart Brain

-Smart Brain is a full stack web application that uses the Clarifai API to locate faces within pictures provided by the user via URL.
+Smart Brain is a full stack web application that uses the Clarifai API to detect faces within pictures.

 This project was built with React, Node.js, Express and PostgreSQL as the main stack.

 You can check it out here:  [https://smart-brain.com](https://patrick-smart-brain.herokuapp.com/)

 ## How to use: